Mahdipoorjahangiri/Mahdipoorjahangiri.github.io/index.md

 ## 🧠 About Me

-I’m a computer science student with a deep curiosity for tech, data, and AI.
-I’m currently learning Python, data science tools & concepts.
+I’m a computer science student with a deep curiosity for tech, data, and AI, currently learning Python, data science tools & concepts.
 This website is my public learning journal.

 ---